-During the programme, we ask that the TIC be available at 8:15am each morning to meet with the Duty Manager for the Daily Briefing.
-In this meeting, we will discuss how students were overnight and any concerns your or students have and what the process is for the day.
+During your camp, we ask that the TIC be available at 8:15am each morning to meet with the Duty Manager for the Daily Briefing.
+In this meeting, we will discuss how students were overnight and any concerns you, parent helpers or students have and what the process is for the day.

-During each day, the TIC will ensure that accompanying adults are with their groups when required, and are on hand to assist and resolve any behavioural issues that may occur.
+During each day, the TIC will ensure that accompanying adults are ready and with their groups when required, and are on hand to assist and resolve any behavioural issues that may occur.
 The TIC will ensure students and adults are ready on time for their activities.
 It is important that activities start on time and without delay.

-The responsibility of the students and participating adults lies with the TIC at all times, with the
+The responsibility of the students and participating adults lies with the TIC at all times, with the exception when groups are in an instructor-led activity.